aganezov/fga/bin/src/assembly/fga_assembly_fgr_usage/readme.md

     for more examples look at gene_num_map.txx file in current directory

 3. gff files for each paricular genome.
 More on gff fomat [here](http://www.ensembl.org/info/website/upload/gff.html)

-Using **-c** command line option when invoking script will limit its output to only those fragments in each genomes, that were gained, by gluing at least two fragments in original data.

 Algorithm **checks**, that the number of genome definitions in mgral file equals to the number of genomes, that are extracted from one-letter aliases in gluing statistics.